Hiking in the Rain: A Guide for Taking Your Dog Along

 1. Indoor Nosework and Scent Games

 When the weather is too severe for a rainy hike, indoor nosework and scent games are a fun alternative to keep your furry friend mentally stimulated.
-Hide treats or toys around the house and encourage your dog to use their nose to find them.
+Hide treats or around the house and encourage your dog to use their nose to find them.
 You can also try scent discrimination games, where your dog learns to identify and match different scents.
 These activities challenge their senses and provide mental enrichment, even without leaving your home.

-2. Indoor Obstacle Course and Training
+2. Indoor Obstacle Course and Agility Training

 Set up an indoor obstacle course using household items such as chairs, pillows, or boxes.
 Guide your dog through the course, encouraging them to navigate obstacles and complete different tasks.
 You can also practice agility training by setting up low jumps, tunnels made of blankets, or weave poles using broomsticks.
 Not only does this provide physical exercise, but it also enhances their coordination, balance, and focus.